Buenos Aires

 - Malvón – They have delicious fresh-baked bread, muffins, and cakes.
 Their weekend brunch is wonderful and you gets tons of food for the price.
 Located in Villa Crespo.

 - If you just want a good cheap coffee, your best option is to go to McDonald’s.
 Seriously.
 Pass the McCafe and go straight to the regular counter.
 Order a cortado.
-This is almost half the price of a coffee at a café and twice the size and comes in a to-go cup.
+This is almost half the price of a coffee at a café and twice the size and comes in a to-go cup (still a novelty in Buenos Aires).
 If you want to hang out, almost all have wi-fi and large dining areas.

 Bars